Code-Institute-Submissions/family_organiser/readme.md

 1. boto3
 2. django-storages

-Then I've added the access key and the scret access key to the settings.py file and saving these values as environment variables.
-These variable were also saved in heroku under 'Confg Vars'.
+Then I've added the access key and the secret access key to the settings.py file and saving these values as environment variables.
+These variable were also saved in heroku under 'Confg Vars' for security reasons.

 #### Running This Project Locally